Written by Layla Wyatt

 “Customarily, tea is consumed slowly and thoughtfully.
 It’s supposed to last until the end of your tea-time conversation.
-Therefore, a cup and saucer set create an emotional connection between you and tea time.”, explains Shane Perry, senior finance consultant at Max Funding.
-Perry is particular with how beverages are served to guests at their offices, pointing out that everyone should feel relaxed so that they can make wiser financial decisions.
+Therefore, a cup and saucer set create an emotional connection between you and tea time.”, explains Shane Perry, tea-lover and senior consultant at Max Funding.
+Perry is particular with how beverages are served to guests at their offices, pointing out that everyone should feel relaxed when making important decisions.

 For a more pleasant and memorable teatime, here the factors to consider when choosing a tea set for adults:

 There are enough choices out there to stun you—especially when you realise that the teacup’s quality directly affects the quality of your tea.
 Like wine, some people can tell the differences—one of them can be your guest.